conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.15: C++ standard as a subsetting, deploy generator, python requires source reuse and roadmap features ahead"
+title: "Conan 1.15: C++ standard as a subsetting, deploy generator, python requires source reuse and ongoing development"
 ---

 Another month and another Conan release.
 This time we bring the 1.15 release with some interesting changes and hints about what is coming up